Skip to content

 • Keeps logic separate from models

-EventMachine equivalent: Similar philosophy to EventMachine, but EventMachine adds event sourcing (rebuilding state from events) and archival.
+EventMachine equivalent: Similar audit-trail philosophy, but EventMachine adds event sourcing (rebuilding state from events), machine delegation, time-based automation, and archival.

 JavaScript Ecosystem